imrafaelmerino/vertx-values/docs/README.md

 Every type (_Integer_, _String_, _JsonObject_, _JsonArray_, _Buffer_, etc.) that can be sent
 across the Event Bus has an associated [MessageCodec](https://vertx.io/docs/apidocs/io/vertx/core/eventbus/MessageCodec.html).
-A MessageCodec is where it's defined how to serialize and deserialize messages.
+A MessageCodec is where it's defined how to serialize and deserialize a message.
 A third method called _transform_ is also implemented in this class.
 When a verticle sends a message to the EB, Vertx intercepts that message and calls its codecs _transform_ method.